dallaylaen/perl-FSM-Arrow/README.md

 Event-driven state machine with declarative interface.

-# Intended usage
+# Intended usage overview

-1. Declare states as (`name`, `sub { HANDLER }`) pairs.
+1. Start out machine schema, declare states and transitions.

-Handler returns next state when called.
+2. Create concrete machine.

-2. Create machine.
-Multiple independent instances may exist.
+Multiple independent instances may exist at the same time.

-3. Feed events to machine, receive replies if needed.
+3. Feed events to machine via `handle_event` method, receive replies if needed.
 Both events and replies may be of any form.

 Also save/load to/from storage may be added around step 3.